vyahello/unittest-bootcamp/README.md

 # Unittest bootcamp
-My own implementation of unittest bootcamp project is aimed on helping to comprehend a `unittest` framework by newcomers.
+Unittest bootcamp project is aimed on helping to comprehend a `unittest` framework by newcomers.
 Describes basics of unittest python testing framework.

 ## Table of contents